Skip to main content

 Security Copilot focuses on helping analysts reason about incidents, understand what happened, and frame an appropriate response.

-Overe focuses on prevention and posture.
-Through capabilities such as Guided Security Operations, Overe helps teams understand their tenant’s real configuration and policy state, prioritise the next best actions, and reduce operational drift before incidents occur.
+Overe focuses on operational security across prevention, detection, and response.
+Through capabilities such as Guided Security Operations, Overe helps teams understand their tenant’s real configuration and policy state, prioritise the next best actions, and respond effectively to risk, while also reducing operational drift before incidents occur.

 The goal is to make strong security practices sustainable over time, not just easier to investigate after the fact.